 It can be used by Macintoshes running OS X and by Windows PCs - one file, all platforms.

-- Complete Slavic Cyrillic character set with all historical characters from Unicode 5.1;
+- Complete Slavic Cyrillic character set with all historical characters from Unicode 5.1 and up;

 - Full Glagolitic character set;

 - Additional characters in the Private Use Area of Unicode;

 - Regular (upright), slanted (oblique) and bold weight available.

 There is a simple documentation for the font in pdf format, showing all supported Unicode tables.

 There is Word document available that contains many sample characters, single and composed.
 You can copy and paste characters from this file.

 Current version is 1.6, posted September 18, 2011.
 (Kiev folia glagolitic "F" variant added in PUA, bold weight added, small technical corrections.)

 The font uses some slots in the Private Use Area (PUA) of Unicode.
 The table below serves as a declaration which code points are being used for which purpose.
 (These code points are right at the start of the PUA block, so it is entirely possibly, that the same slots are used by other fonts for other purposes.)
 In general, the PUA contains a) some diacritics for uppercase characters (lowercase diacritics are at their standard code points), b) some alternate glyphs, and c) some additional superscripts.

 The font is free to use.
 It is not in the public domain, however.
 All rights to their contributions remain with the original authors.